daniel-molina/visualequation/doc/UI.md

     use of them) will remember the N-mate level of the selection before applying the first of these key combinations.

+##### C-DEL
+If selection is a juxted remove all the juxteds of the same PJUXT-block to the right of the cursor.

+If selection is not a juxted, substitute pars of lop-block to the right of the cursor by PVOIDs.

+##### Delete usupeq (C-d)
+If supeq is a juxted, vanish it (with all its subeqs).
+Else, replace it with a PVOID.

+> **Note**: It requisitions a readline default keybinding command (also
+> associated in readline to SUPR).
+That command behavior in Visual Equation
+> is very local, not modifying the structure of surrounding subeqs, similarly
+> to this command (delete usupeq) and contrary to BACKSPACE.

+##### SHIFT-C-DEL
+Delete every mate from the cursor to the right.
+Those which cannot be totally removed without flatting blocks will be replaced by PVOIDs.

+##### C-BACKSPACE

+If selection is a juxted remove all the juxteds of the same juxt-block to the left of the cursor

+If selection is not a juxted, substitute pars of lop-block to the left of the cursor by PVOIDs.

+##### SHIFT-C-BACKSPACE
+Delete every mate from the cursor to the left.
+Those which cannot be totally removed without flatting blocks will be replaced them by PVOIDs.

 ##### Transpose forward (M-RIGHT)